owlbarn/tutorial/book/signal/README.md

 ### FFT and Image Convolution

 You might heard of the word "convolution" before, and yes you are right: convolution is also the core idea in the popular deep neural network (DNN) applications.
 The convolution in DNN is often applied on ndarrays.
 It is not complex: you start with an input image in the form of ndarray, and use another smaller ndarray called "kernel" to slide over the input image step by step, and at each position, an element-wise multiplication is applied, and the result is filled into corresponding position in an output ndarray.
-This process can be best illustrated with the [@fig:signal:conv] created by [Andrej Karpathy](https://cs231n.github.io/convolutional-networks/):
+This process can be best illustrated in [@fig:signal:conv] (inspired by the nice work by [Andrej Karpathy](https://cs231n.github.io/convolutional-networks/):

 ![Image convolution illustration](images/signal/conv.png "conv"){width=90% #fig:signal:conv}